eooce/scripts/README.md

 # xray-reality
-This is a Bash script that installs Xray_reality
+This is a reality no interaction one-click script
 #
 ## Installation Guide
 just need you to run this command